-Shareholder Servicing Agent, Custodian, Transfer Agent and Dividend Disbursement Agent
+Custodian, Transfer Agent and Dividend Disbursement Agent

-The Investment Manager, at its own expense, has retained UBS Investment Bank (formerly known as UBS Warburg LLC) and Merrill Lynch & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated to serve as shareholder servicing agents for the Fund.
-The custodian of the assets of the Fund is State Street Bank and Trust Company, 801 Pennsylvania Avenue Kansas City, MO 64105.
+The custodian of the assets of the Fund is State Street Bank and Trust Company, 801 Pennsylvania Avenue, Kansas City, Missouri 64105.
 The custodian performs custodial and fund accounting services as well as sub-administrative services on behalf of the Fund.
-State Street Bank and Trust Company serves as a custodian of assets held by the Fund's Subsidiaries.

-Equinti Trust Company, LLC, 6201 15th Avenue, Brooklyn, New York 11219 serves as the Fund's transfer agent, registrar, dividend disbursement agent and shareholder servicing agent, as well as agent for the Fund's Dividend Reinvestment Plan.
+Equiniti Trust Company, LLC, 48 Wall Street, Floor 23, New York, New York 10005, serves as the Fund's transfer agent, registrar, dividend disbursement agent and shareholder servicing agent, as well as agent for the Plan.